-In November 2012, the Foundation implemented an earnings squared product.
-As a result, no cash balances are collateralized.
-Balances held in money market accounts were not insured.
-During the year ended June 30, 2014 and 2013, the Foundation had \$36,582,418 and \$41,909,340, respectively, on deposit in excess of the insured limits and collateralized amounts.
+The Foundation's cash management program utilizes money market accounts that are not collateralized nor fully insured.
+At June 30, 2015 and 2014, the Foundation had \$56,250,644 and \$36,582,418, respectively, on deposit in excess of the insured limits.
 The Foundation has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.